NizarIslah/GitChameleon/README.md

 ## Downloading the dataset
 The dataset is in csv format located in ```data/combined_dataset.csv```.
 These are the examples used in our benchmark.
 ## Running evals:
+step 0: Create a python3.10 environment and do ```pip install -r requirements.txt```

-1st step: Run```python create_venvs.py <BASE_PATH>```, modifying the BASE_PATH to your scratch folder.
+step 1: Run```python create_venvs.py <BASE_PATH>```, modifying the BASE_PATH to your scratch folder.
 This prepares all the library package versions needed to do evaluation with code execution criteria.
 Then, you are ready to run the main script.

 The main script for running generations and evaluations are ```generate.py``` and ```evaluate.py```, respectively.
 We support all models that are supported by vllm.